Understand Conversational Agent responses

 Text and flashcard responses

-For text and flashcard responses, Genie adds each follow-up answer directly under your previous message.
+For text and flashcard responses, each follow-up answer appears directly under the previous message.

 When a new answer is added, the system automatically scrolls to the latest response, unless you're viewing an earlier part of the thread.
 In that case, scrolling pauses so you don’t lose your place.

 You can also share any individual answer from a thread.
-If the answer originated from a follow-up question, Genie rewrites the question so the shared version makes sense on its own.
+If the answer originated from a follow-up question, the Conversational Agent rewrites the question so the shared version makes sense on its own.

-Avatar conversations are saved as part of your Genie thread.
+Avatar conversations are saved as part of the conversation thread.
 After you finish a conversation, the interaction appears in the same thread as your other questions and answers.

 Provide feedback